lxlonlyn/astrbot_plugin_paperos/docs/architecture/MODULE_BOUNDARIES.md

 It must not:

 - write SQLite;
+- maintain its own generic web-search backend separate from AstrBot;
+- crawl venues/journals in bulk;
 - own long-term object paths;
 - parse PDF text into chunks;
 - compute embeddings;